 The Punjabi pug, on the other hand, is a simple, long, and narrow piece of coarse cotton, wrapped around the bare head.
 While the pugree is the headwear of the rural elite, common folk and peasants mostly wear the pug.

 The pug also has an unintended but important advantage.
-It acts as a safety helmet against a strike by a laathi or daang, the long wooden clubs that are used in village fights not uncommon between rival groups.
+It acts as a safety helmet against a strike by a laathi or daang, the long wooden clubs that are used in village brawls between rival groups, not an uncommon occurrence.

 Another spectacular turban is the one worn by Baloch sardars.
 It consists of fine, spotless white cotton wrapped around the head in a manner that only a Baloch can handle.
 It does not have a crest or “shamla”.
 Its tail, instead of hanging loosely at the back, comes down on one side of the head, loosely snakes around the chest, and goes up back into the folds of the turban, dramatically framing the face of the person.
 The turban’s tail is also used to cover one’s face during dust storms.